-In case of a disaster food and water are essential for survival and preppers know it well.
+In case of a disaster food and water are essential for survival.
+Preppers know it all too well and they try to keep a well-balanced pantry.
 It’s alarming that 55% of Americans have less than a 3 day supply of food in their homes.
 If you think about what this will lead to WSHTF, you will value your pantry even more.
-I won’t stress again about the importance of food and water during a disaster, as this is common sense.
+I won’t stress again about the importance of food and water during a disaster This is pretty much common sense at this point.
 We all know that these items will help you to survive in the end.

 To understand how to properly store food, we need to understand what the issues we have to deal with are.
 In most cases, there are a few situations that can ruin the food from the pantry.
-And all without the person even being aware of.
-Besides storing your food in good condition, you also have to make sure it’s safe, and it will be there when you need it.
+And all that without the person even being aware of.
+Besides storing your food in good condition, you also have to make sure it’s safe.
+You need to be certain it will be there when you need it.

 These are the basic aspects you have to consider when storing food in your pantry: